ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 ---
 category: framework-architecture
+meta-title: UI Components | CKEditor 5 Framework Documentation
 order: 50
 modified_at: 2023-03-06
 ---

 # UI components

-The CKEditor 5 framework provides several UI components that can be helpful when developing a new user interface.
-All UI classes come with the `set()` method, which sets the properties of the components, such as labels, icons, placeholders, etc.
+The CKEditor&nbsp;5 framework provides several UI components that can be helpful when developing a new user interface.
+All UI classes come with the {@link module:ui/view~View.set `set()`} method, which sets the properties of the components, such as labels, icons, placeholders, etc.

 <info-box>
 	This article lists all available components and their variants.
 If you want to understand the implementation details check {@link framework/architecture/ui-library the UI library guide}.
 </info-box>

 ## Balloon

 {@snippet framework/ui/ui-balloon}

 A balloon panel is a floating component that can appear depending on the context.
 It can be pinned to a specific position or added dynamically at the caret position.
 You can use it to display any UI within the editor.
-You can create a balloon panel as an instance of the `BalloonPanelView` class.
+You can create a balloon panel as an instance of the {@link module:ui/panel/balloon/balloonpanelview~BalloonPanelView `BalloonPanelView`} class.

 ```js
 import { BalloonPanelView, ButtonView } from '@ckeditor/ckeditor5-ui';